QuarkChain/bench_kvdb/README.md

 So it leads to theoretical `O(log N)` read complexity.

 ### Why `O(log N)` Does Not Reflect Reality
-In long-running blockchain workloads (e.g., Geth, Base), layers become warmed into cache.
+In long-running blockchain workloads (e.g., Geth, Optimism), layers become warmed into cache.
 In many cases:
 - Bloom filters of earlier levels, and even all levels are fully cached;
 - Index blocks may be also cached;
 - Data blocks may be also cached.